 Either way, all authorities will need to use approved CCTV/ANPR surveillance technologies and trusted back office notice processing and management systems to ensure enforcement of clean air zones is reliable, effective, flexible and resilient.
 That’s why the collaborative approach of Imperial and Videalert is a significant development, as any air quality improvement drive will need to be adapted and refined to reflect behavioural trends and impact – not to mention evolving regulations.
 And, importantly, the insight and data from such an integrated solution will also support broader smart city objectives where connectivity is of paramount importance.

-We look forward to further insights from Ashley and Tim at TRANSPORT Smart Class, South West England & Wales 2018 (Bristol, December 5th), where they’ll be delivering their latest thought leadership presentation and hosting deeper-dive roundtable sessions with delegates.
-Stakeholders with relevant credentials can apply for one of the last free delegate places by completing the registration form at the bottom of the event page.
+We look forward to further insights from Ashley, Tim and their team of experts at TRANSPORT Smart Class, South West England & Wales 2018 (Bristol, December 5th), TRANSPORT Smart Class, Midlands 2019 (Birmingham, February 12th and EMISSIONS & AIR QUALITY Smart Class 2019 (London, April 17th) where they’ll be delivering their latest thought leadership presentations and hosting deeper-dive roundtable sessions with our delegates.
+Stakeholders with relevant credentials can apply for a free delegate place by completing the registration form at the bottom of the appropriate event page.